Best Mouse for Apex Legends – The Ultimate Guide

-If you want to get the best wireless experience out there at the moment you should definitely check this one out.
+If you want to get one of the best wireless mice out there at the moment you should definitely check this one out.
 All of this technology does come at a price but the G Pro Wireless is one of the most impressive gaming mice to date, and going for a wireless mouse that’s only 81 grams gives you unprecedented freedom on your mousepad.
 Logitech’s wireless tech is flawless as well, so you won’t be struggling with dropped connections or clicks registering late.

 2. Logitech G305

 As used by RustyMachine, Zombs, ShortY, …